Understanding Mesothelioma Cancer: Signs, Therapy, and Prevention

 - Prognosis: The prognosis for peritoneal mesothelioma varies depending on the stage at diagnosis and the overall health of the patient.
 While it is generally considered an aggressive cancer, advancements in treatment options, such as HIPEC, have improved survival rates for some individuals.

 Pericardial mesothelioma is a rare and aggressive cancer that affects the pericardium, which is the thin membrane surrounding the heart.
-This type of mesothelioma is caused by exposure to asbestos, a mineral that was once widely used in various industries for its heat-resistant properties.
+Asbestos exposure is the leading factor behind the development of this condition, a mineral that, due to its heat-resistant qualities, found widespread application in various industries.

 Here are some key points about pericardial mesothelioma: